 If you have more time, hike up this hill into to the neighboring conifer forest filled with trillium, or down into the old quarry near West Linn High School.
 Guided hikes and volunteer opportunities are available in spring and summer.

 DIRECTIONS FROM THE NATURE CONSERVANCY:

-Learn more on the Nature Conservancy's website, and please consider volunteering with them or donating to help protect Oregon's beautiful wild places: http://goo.gl/Ylv77p
+Learn more on the Nature Conservancy's website, and please consider volunteering with them or donating to help protect Oregon's beautiful and important wild places: http://goo.gl/Ylv77p

 Images 1 and 3 are courtesy of my great father-in-law Brent Schauer.
 And thanks to my lovely wife Krista for posing in pic 2!